 - If the bullet exits the roof or you do this outside, the bullet could injure or kill someone elsewhere when it comes back down.

 - Generally speaking, legally you are only allowed to discharge a firearm directly at an imminent deadly threat to you or someone else.
 Using a firearm as a crowd control device is likely to result in serious legal consequences.
+In many jurisdictions a "warning shot" is explicitly singled out as being illegal with harsh penalties because of the above dangers.

 - On her first call in Copperhead Clara tries one to break up a fistfight.
 It doesn't work and pulls in more combatants instead.